 Below is a sample History of Enquiries section:

 This list indicates that the associated Account Holder record was previously returned to four lenders.

-Of the two Credit Bureau Scores available from ICB, a lender may obtain one, two or none of these scores.
-In this case the lender "ABC BANK" obtained the ICB CRIF 2 score and the Global FICO Score, "GHI CARDS GROUP" did not obtain any Credit Bureau Scores; "QRS SAVINGS LTD" obtained the Global FICO Score (GFS) only; "XYZ BANKS" did not obtain any Credit Bureau Scores.
+Of the three Credit Bureau Scores available from ICB, a lender may obtain one, two, three or none of these scores.
+In this case the lender "DEF BANK" obtained the ICB CRIF 3 Score and the Global FICO Score; "GHI CARDS GROUP" obtained the ICB CRIF 2 Score; "QRS FINANCE LTD" obtained the Global FICO Score (GFS) only; "XYZ BANKS" did not obtain any Credit Bureau Scores.